-- You are somewhat conventional and a bit cautious when it comes to making decisions that impact quality or policy. - You have an instant awareness of mistakes and instances of lapsed quality control. - You tend to be most effective in a work culture featuring minimal conflicts. - You may tend to be a "worrier" (in a positive way), giving thought to work projects even when away from the job.
-You may come in after a weekend of thinking and offer an ideal solution. - You are likely to be one of the few members of the project team who has read all of the "fine print" featured in policies or procedures. - On the job, you may tend to align with others with equally high-quality control standards. - You may hesitate to trust newer people in the organization, until they have established their credibility.
+- You may tend to be a "worrier" (in a positive way), giving thought to work projects even when away from the job.
+You may come in after a weekend of thinking and offer an ideal solution. - You have an instant awareness of mistakes and instances of lapsed quality control. - You possess a broad-based awareness of the political and economic implications of any decision that is made on behalf of the organization. - You are likely to be one of the few members of the project team who has read all of the "fine print" featured in policies or procedures. - You are somewhat conventional and a bit cautious when it comes to making decisions that impact quality or policy. - You do your homework and tend to be very well prepared for meetings and appointments. - On the job, you may tend to align with others with equally high-quality control standards.